lgperrin/Network-Security/Practical-Assesment-1/Solutions.md

 In this section, we have to identify a diverse range of features from the capture that provide clear evidence of network activity and network Indicators of Compromise (IOC) associated with Mirai network activity.

 ### Capture File Properties

-The capture file properties provide information about the packet capture (pcap) file.
+The Capture File Properties provide information about the packet capture (pcap) file.
 We can get this info by opening _Statistics -> Capture File Properties_:

 ![alt text](https://github.com/lgperrin/Network-Security/blob/main/Practical-Assesment-1/Images/Captura%20de%20pantalla%202024-02-23%20104930.png)